 Changing your theme

-ZSH_THEME.
+Once you find one you like, open up your .zshrc file in the home directory.
+Then, you’ll need to update the line starting with ZSH_THEME.
 Put the name of the name you want to use (inside of quotes), then save the file.
 Opening a new terminal session should now display the new theme.

-ZSH_THEME.
+You can even set random as your ZSH_THEME.
 This will load a new random theme each time you open up a new session in the shell.

-zsh shell combined with Oh My Zsh framework is an excellent choice.
-Regardless of what shell you choose, improved fluency on the command line provides countless benefits in efficiency, automation, and better understanding of your computer’s inner workings.
+As we’ve looked at in this zsh vs. bash post, zsh and bash share a similar and impressive array of features but also have their specific tools.
+If you’re looking for extensibility, greater customization, and advanced features not found in bash, the zsh shell combined with Oh My Zsh framework is an excellent choice.
+Regardless of what shell you choose, improved fluency on the command line provides countless benefits in efficiency, automation, and a better understanding of your computer’s inner workings.

-For an introduction to some of the most essential shell commands, check out our post on basic command line usage.
+For an introduction to some of the essential shell commands, check out our post on basic command line usage.